VirtoCommerce/vc-platform/docs/deploy-from-source-code.md

 npm run webpack:build
 ```

-- Restart the platform to load new module assemblies into the application process
+- Restart the Platform to load the new module assemblies into the Platform's application process

 ## How to debug module

 - Install and run platform as described in steps above.
-- Setup module from source code as described above, open a module solution in Visual Studio and attach debugger for one of dotnet.exe processes.
+- Setup module from source code as described above, open the module solution in Visual Studio and attach the debugger to the dotnet.exe process, running VC Platform.

-**Note:** to distinguish between multiple dotnet.exe processes, If you're running in windows, you can use Task Manager.
-If you add the Command Line column to the Details tab, it will show you which app that dotnet.exe is running.
+**Note:** to distinguish between multiple dotnet.exe processes, If running in Windows, use Task Manager to distinguish between multiple dotnet.exe processes: add "Command line" column to Details tab.
+This would show which app each dotnet.exe is running..